Opt out of Energy Retailer Marketing

 * “No contact” requirements vary across the country.

-- In Victoria, clause 2.3 of the Code of Conduct for Marketing Retail Energy requires that retailers maintain a “no contact list” for consumers who don’t want to be marketed to.
+- In New South Wales, clause 6.6.2 of the Marketing Code of Conduct for Electricity and Gas, requires that retailers maintain a “no contact list” for consumers who don’t want to be marketed to.

 - The new National Energy Retail Rules, which currently apply in the ACT, South Australia and Tasmania (and may apply in other jurisdictions over time), includes Rule 65 which also requires energy retailers to keep “no contact lists”.